dicebear/dicebear/apps/docs/pages/start/pick-your-integration/index.md

 single avatar, say a default profile picture for your app, the [Editor](https://editor.dicebear.com) is the no-code way.

-**Designing before you build?** The [Figma plugin](/integrations/figma/) fills the placeholders in your mockups and tells the developer which seed and URL render the same avatar in the app.
+**Designing before you build?** [DiceBear Studio](/integrations/figma/), our plugin for Figma, fills the placeholders in your mockups and tells the developer which seed and URL render the same avatar in the app.

 <DocsHighlights :highlights="highlights" />